-Alice Nannup was born on a Pilbara station in the north-west of Western Australia in 1911.
-Her mother was an Aboriginal woman who belonged to the Yindjibarndi tribe of the region, and her father was a white man, whom Alice never met.
+Alice Nannup was born on a Pilbara station in the northwest of Western Australia in 1911.
+Her mother was an Aboriginal woman who belonged to the Yindjibarndi tribe of the region, and her father was a white man whom Alice never met.

 The Williams Police Station

-In 1927, after four hard years at Moore River, Alice was sent to work for Robert and Julia Larsen in the Wheatbelt town of Williams, 160 kms south of Perth.
-Larsen was in the officer-in-charge of the Williams Police Station.
+In 1927, after four hard years at Moore River, Alice was sent to work for Robert and Julia Larsen in the Wheatbelt town of Williams, 160 kilometres south of Perth.
+Larsen was the officer-in-charge of the Williams Police Station.
 His wife, Julia, was crippled with arthritis and confined to a wheelchair.

 As well as general domestic chores, young Alice was responsible for looking after Julia, who she described as “a big woman, about six foot tall, and broad”.
 Julia told her, “You’ve got to bath me, put me on the commode, and you’ve got to cook.”
 Alice admitted she didn’t know how to cook but begged for a chance to learn.
 Because, as she related in her memoir:

 I didn’t want to be thrown out and sent back to Moore River.

 Alice spent a year with the Larsens in Willians.
 But Julia’s health deteriorated, and in 1928 they all moved back to Perth, to a “half-house” in Daphne Street, North Perth, before moving to a new, larger house in Mount Hawthorn.
 However, Julia’s health continued to fail, and she died in Alice’s arms on New Year’s Eve, 1928.